Anglo-Cherokee War: Prelude

-Early stages

 The Anglo-Cherokee War broke out in 1758 when the Virginia militia attacked Moytoy (Amo-adawehi) of Citico in retaliation for the alleged theft of some horses by the Cherokee.
 Moytoy led retaliatory raids against colonial towns along the Yadkin and Catawba rivers in North Carolina.
 This began rounds of retaliation.
 After 16 Cherokee hostages at Fort Prince George near Keowee were killed by the panicked garrison during an attempt to move them, the Cherokee attacked and massacred the British garrison of Fort Loudoun near Chota (Itsati).

 This conflict did not end until 1761.
 The Cherokee were led by Aganstata of Chota, Attakullakulla (Atagulgalu) of Tanasi, Ostenaco of Tomotley, Wauhatchie (Wayatsi) of the Lower Towns, and Round O of the Middle Towns.
 During the second year of the French and Indian War, the British had sought Cherokee assistance against the French and their Indian allies.
 The British had reports, which proved accurate, that indicated the French were planning to build forts in Cherokee territory.
-(They had already built Ft.
-Charleville at Great Salt Lick (now Nashville) on the Cumberland River); Ft.
-Toulouse, near present-day Montgomery, Alabama; Ft.
-Rosalie at Natchez, Mississippi; Ft.
-St. Pierre at modern-day Yazoo City, Mississippi; and Ft.
-Tombeckbe on the Tombigbee River), extending their reach from some of their colonial settlements along the Gulf Coast.
+(They had already built Fort Charleville at Great Salt Lick (now Nashville) on the Cumberland River); Fort Toulouse near present-day Montgomery, Alabama; Fort Rosalie at Natchez, Mississippi; Fort St. Pierre at modern-day Yazoo City, Mississippi; and Fort Tombeckbe on the Tombigbee River), extending their reach from some of their colonial settlements along the Gulf Coast.

-Once the Cherokee agreed to be their allies, the British hastened to build forts of their own in Cherokee lands, completing Fort Prince George near Keowee in South Carolina (among the Lower Towns); and Fort Loudoun (near Chota at the mouth of the Tellico River) in 1756.
+Once the Cherokee agreed to be their allies, the British hastened to build forts of their own in Cherokee lands, completing Fort Prince George near Keowee in South Carolina (among the Lower Towns); and Fort Loudoun in 1756.
 Once the forts were built, the Cherokee raised close to 700 warriors to fight in western Colony of Virginia under Ostenaco.
 Oconostota and Attakullakulla led another large group to attack Fort Toulouse.
-In 1758, the Cherokee participated in the taking of Fort Duquesne at the confluence of the Allegheny and Monongahela rivers (present-day Pittsburgh, Pennsylvania).
+In 1758, the Cherokee participated in the taking of Fort Duquesne.
 However, they felt their efforts were unappreciated.
-While traveling through Virginia, on their way home, several Cherokee were murdered by Virginians.
-The Cherokee had been promised supplies, but misunderstood where they were to get them from.
+While traveling through Virginia on their way home, several Cherokee were murdered by Virginians.
+The Cherokee had been promised supplies but misunderstood where they were to get them from.
 After the Cherokee took some horses they believed were rightly theirs, several Virginians killed and scalped between 30 and 40 of the Cherokee warriors.
 Later, the Virginians claimed bounties for the scalps, saying they were Shawnee.